Written once — so I don't have to explain it twice

 Mania

 Not "being energetic."
 It's sleeping two hours and feeling invincible.
 Ideas flooding in faster than I can catch them.
 Spending money I don't have.
 Taking risks that make no sense later.
-It feels electric from the inside — and it's terrifying from the outside.
-That's the trap.
+And then — somewhere underneath all of it — the moment you realise you can't stop.
+The car has no brakes and you know it.

 Depression